-Emergency Medical Services Prophylaxis: Vaccine is not licensed for use in the United States.
+Prophylaxis: Vaccine is not licensed for use in the United States.

 Treatment: The treatment of choice for acute Q-Fever is Doxycycline administered for 14 days.
 For children and pregnant women with acute Q fever, cotrimoxazole should be used.
-For patients with chronic Q fever treatment of choice is a combination of doxycycline and hydroxychloroquine.
+For patients with chronic Q fever, treatment of choice is a combination of doxycycline and hydroxychloroquine.

-Reporting: Immediately report any suspect cases to the Division of Public Health, Office of Infectious Disease Epidemiology: 1-888-295-5156.
-For additional information, visit the CDC website:
+Reporting: Immediately report any suspect cases to the Division of Public

+Health, Office of Infectious Disease Epidemiology:

+Additional

+Visit the Centers for Disease Control and Prevention website:

-www.cdc.gov/qfever/.
+information: www.cdc.gov/qfever/.